Nexmo/station/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/started-project/objective-c.md

 From the Github project you cloned, open the Starter app using XCode:

-1. Open `IAVAppDefine.h` file and replace the user token:
+1. Open `IAVAppDefine.h` file and replace the user id and token:

     ```objective-c
+        #define kJaneUserId @"" //TODO: swap with Jane's user id
-        #define kInAppVoiceJaneToken @"JANE_TOKEN" //TODO: replace with a token for Jane
+        #define kJaneToken @"" //TODO: swap with a token for Jane
     ```

 2. Open `ViewController.m` file and make sure the following lines exist: